Ichthyophis cardamomensis: Habitat

-Ichthyophis cardamomensis is assosiated with hilly evergreen and semi-evergreen forests, often being found inside rotting logs and underneath soil during the day.
+Ichthyophis cardamomensis is associated with hilly evergreen and semi-evergreen forests, often being found inside rotting logs and underneath soil during the day.
 The holotype of the species was found in a damp forest on a hillside at an elevation of 986 meters, and paratypes being found in a pitfall trap alongside a rotting log within a hilly forest at an elevation of 528 meters.
 Based on where these specimens were found, it is thought that I. cardamomensis prefers high elevations around small bodies of water.
 Larvae of the species have been seen swimming in shallow, swift moving streams in September and October.

 Conservation

 Ichthyophis cardamomensis has been classified as a 'Data deficient' species by the IUCN Red List as there is little information on the species population and current threats.
 The species range already overlaps with national parks, and likely overlaps with other protected areas such as the Central Cardamom Mountains National Park, Phnom Aural Wildlife Sanctuary, Southern Cardamom National Park, and Kirirom National Park.